Rocket-CDS/RocketCDS/dev/database/xmlindex.md

 *NOTE: The index field always uses the “GuidKey” to store data and hence it is this DB column that will need to be used.
 Be careful not to have genxml/ref duplicates in the system*

 ## When to create an index
-Index records are designed to make the database selection and sorting faster, but keep in mind that, like any database, creating indexes does have a performance affect.
+Index records are designed to make the database selection and sorting faster.
+But keep in mind creating indexes does have a performance affect, like in any database.

-All columns apart from the XML are already index by SQL server, hence the reason we use the GUIDKey field.
+**It is best to create indexes only if you need them.**

+Most times you will not need an XML index for a selection, but if you need to sort more than a few hundred records on an XML field, an index on the XML value is a good idea.